Leaders, Advocates and Champions in Diverse Communities

-Investing in students through scholarships is one of the most significant ways we can advance the role of social workers and nurses in society, ultimately effecting change in the communities in which they serve.
+Our Agents of Change Scholarship Initiative is a year-long effort to invest in our social work and nursing students.
+This is one of the most significant ways we can advance the role of social workers and nurses in society, ultimately effecting change in the communities in which they serve.

 You Can Make a Difference

-We are very grateful for your support and commitment to our students, and to preparing them to address the many complex challenges that our society faces today.
+We are grateful for your support and commitment to our students, and your dedication to preparing them to address the many complex challenges that our society faces today.
 Together, we can make the world a better place!